magicznyleszek/portfolio-v9/categories/design.md

 description: Graphical design projects.
 ---

-What I love about graphic design is that you take detective-like researching, doodling like crazy person and mathematics -- and build a beautiful, minimalistic message that doesn't need words to be understood.
+Take detective research, doodling like cray cray and evolutionary math -- blend it together with proper opacities and you get graphic design.
+Building these minimalistic messages that don't need words to be understood is very fulfilling.